stack-of-tasks/pinocchio-ros-release/README.md

 **Pinocchio** is extensible.
 **Pinocchio** is multi-thread friendly.
-**Pinocchio** is reliable and extensively tested (unit-tests, simulations and real robotics applications).
+**Pinocchio** is reliable and extensively tested (unit-tests, simulations and real world robotics applications).
 **Pinocchio** is supported and tested on Windows, Mac OS X, Unix and Linux ([see build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).

 ## Performances